Felipe-Roque/sinteticos/README.md

 - Compute correlation matrices (Spearman and Kendall) for output data
 - Optional plots: Hellinger bar chart, histogram comparisons, and correlation heatmaps
 - CLI script for end-to-end generation (supports multiple trials and selects the best)
 - Run single- or multi-factor Confirmatory Factor Analysis (CFA) in Python (semopy) with key fit indices (χ2, df, p, χ2/df, CFI, TLI, SRMR, RMSEA) and reliability (Cronbach’s alpha, McDonald’s omega); multi-factor via --model-spec.
+If semopy does not report p-values or SRMR directly, the toolkit now computes p-values from χ2 and df, and SRMR from observed vs. implied correlations.

 ## Installation
 Install dependencies (Python 3.9+ recommended):